 Dietary supplements have become very popular among many Americans in recent years.
-They are especially popular among health and fitness enthusiasts who take supplements regularly to experience a variety of benefits.
+They are especially used among health and fitness enthusiasts who take popular supplements regularly to experience a variety of benefits.
 Here are some of the key benefits that many dietary supplements provide.

 After a hard workout, vitamin B6 and B12 supplements are great for combatting fatigue, joint pain, and muscle weakness.
 Muscle & Fitness states that adaptogen herbs, such as ginseng, holy basil, and ashwagandha, help monitor blood sugar and hormone production and can help the body cope with the stress of working out more effectively.
 Valine, taurine and other amino acids can speed up recovery time and assist the muscles in repairing themselves.
 Some workout recovery supplements on the market have even been formulated to contain branched-chain amino acids (BCAAs) that the body does not produce naturally and can further enhance recovery.

 Men and women who want to have children often turn to supplements to try to increase their chances of conception.
 Some of the best supplements to take for fertility include progesterone, vitamin E and ashwagandha.
 Acetyl-L-Creatinine is another supplement that has shown promise for couples who wish to conceive.
 Popular supplements such as Green tea and folic acid may also increase fertility, although conclusive evidence is insufficient.
 Women who produce too much of the hormone prolactin, which inhibits fertility, can benefit by taking the chaste tree berry supplement.